 MARLBORO, MASS.
 (WHDH) - A wedding photographer from Massachusetts said he was stabbed while working at a wedding reception in Maine, in an attack that led to a 26-year-old man being arrested.

 Deputies with the Cumberland County Sheriff’s Office responded to the venue on Coughlan Cove Road at approximately 7:03 p.m.
-When they arrived, they found Halsing had been stabbed in the chest in what appeared to be an “unprovoked attack.”
+When they arrived, they found Halsing had been stabbed in the abdomen, right below his chest, in what appeared to be an “unprovoked attack.”
+He said the blade cut into his liver.

 “I was sitting there and it was honestly very scary,” Halsing said.
 “I had this little thought in the back of my head of, ‘oh my God, I could die.’
 It’s very scary to be in a situation like this.
 It’s not something that you prepare for as a wedding photographer.”